ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

       > [!NOTE]
       > [These and other metric-server flags are explained in this help document](https://github.com/kubernetes-sigs/metrics-server/blob/master/docs/command-line-flags.txt).

+    > [!IMPORTANT]
+    > **Review this patch whenever you update the metrics-server!**\
+    > Every time you update the metrics-server service in your setup, do not forget to see how the patched values look in the official deployment declaration of the newer version you deploy.
+Otherwise, you could end up having errors due to using deprecated arguments or incorrect values.

 4. Create the `kustomization.yaml` file:

     ~~~sh